How to Fix Sagging Couch Cushions (Easy Step-by-Step Guide)

 You don’t always need a new sofa.

-Start with simple solutions like rotating cushions.
+Start with simple solutions like rotating cushions regularly.

 If needed, replace couch cushion foam for a long-term fix.

-For quick improvements, support panels work well.
+For quick improvements, cushion support panels work well.